Nutritional anemia: Copper deficiency anemia

-Copper and copper proteins are needed for adequate hemoglobin formation, use of iron by the developing erythrocyte (ceruloplasmin), and optimal functions of the erythrocyte membrane.
-Ceruloplasmin (a copper-containing protein) is required for normal mobilization of iron from its storage sites.
-Thus, in a copper-deficient state, iron cannot be released à low serum iron and hemoglobin levels (even in the presence of normal iron stores).
+Copper and its associated proteins are essential for adequate hemoglobin formation, iron utilization by developing erythrocytes, and the optimal function of erythrocyte membranes.
+Specifically, the copper-containing enzyme ceruloplasmin is required to mobilize iron from the body's storage sites.
+In a state of copper deficiency, this iron cannot be released, resulting in low serum iron and decreased hemoglobin levels—even when overall iron stores are completely normal.

 Sideroblastic anemia

-Sideroblastic anemia is an inherited defect of heme synthesis enzyme which results in derangement in the final pathway of heme synthesis and buildup of immature Fe- containing RBCs.
-It is classified as microcytic and hypochromic type of anemia and it is nutritional because it is Vitamin B6-responsive.
+Sideroblastic anemia is an inherited defect of heme synthesis enzyme which results in derangement in the final pathway of heme synthesis and buildup of immature Fe^{-} containing RBCs.
+It is classified as a microcytic and hypochromic type of anemia and it is nutritional because it is Vitamin B6-responsive.

 Hemolytic anemia

-A defect in RBC membranes causes oxidative damage and lysis the cells.
+A defect in RBC membranes causes oxidative damage and lysis of the cells.
 Vitamin E has shown to be protective as it has an antioxidative function.

 Symptoms and signs

 Symptoms of nutritional anemia can include fatigue and lack of energy.
-However, if symptoms progress, one may experience shortness of breath, rapid pulse, paleness—especially in the hands, eyelids and fingernails—, swelling of ankles, hair loss, lightheadedness, compulsive and atypical cravings, constipation, depression, muscle twitching, numbness, or burning and chest pain.
+However, if symptoms progress, one may experience shortness of breath, rapid pulse, paleness —especially in the hands, eyelids and fingernails—, swelling of ankles, hair loss, lightheadedness, compulsive and atypical cravings, constipation, depression, muscle twitching, numbness, or burning and chest pain.

 Those who have nutritional anemia often show little to no symptoms.
 Often, symptoms can go undetected as mild forms of the anemia have only minor symptoms.